chgroeling/libmicroemu/docs/manual.md

 - **libmicroemu::Machine**:
   The primary class for controlling the emulator.
 It allows configuration, ELF loading, and execution.

-- **libmicroemu::StatusCode**:
+- **libmicroemu::CpuStates**:
-  Enum class defining operation outcomes, including success (libmicroemu::StatusCode::kSuccess) and various error categories such as memory issues (libmicroemu::StatusCode::kMemInaccesible), decoding failures (libmicroemu::StatusCode::kDecoderUnknownOpCode), and ELF-related errors (libmicroemu::StatusCode::kElfNotValid).
+  Encapsulates the emulator's state, including CPU registers and exception states.

 - **libmicroemu::ExecResult**:
   Represents the result of an emulation run, detailing why execution stopped.

-- **libmicroemu::CpuStates**:
-  Encapsulates the emulator's state, including CPU registers and exception states.

-### Error Management
+## Error Management

+- **Consistent Error Handling**:
-- The error management system in libmicroemu ensures consistent and predictable handling of errors across all APIs.
-- Focused on performance and simplicity, it avoids exceptions in favor of lightweight mechanisms.
+  The error management system in `libmicroemu` ensures consistent and predictable handling of errors across all APIs.
+Focused on performance and simplicity, it avoids exceptions in favor of lightweight mechanisms.

+- **Key Components**:
-- `libmicroemu::StatusCode` Enum:
+  - `libmicroemu::StatusCode`:
-  - Defines all possible error codes returned by the API.
-  - Each error code corresponds to a specific failure or state condition.
+    Enum class defining operation outcomes, including success (`libmicroemu::StatusCode::kSuccess`) and various error categories such as memory issues (`libmicroemu::StatusCode::kMemInaccesible`), decoding failures (`libmicroemu::StatusCode::kDecoderUnknownOpCode`), and ELF-related errors (`libmicroemu::StatusCode::kElfNotValid`).
   - `libmicroemu::StatusCodeToString`:
-  - Converts a StatusCode into a human-readable string for debugging and logging purposes.
+    Converts a `StatusCode` into a human-readable string for debugging and logging purposes.
   - `libmicroemu::internal::Result` Class:
-  - Used within the library to encapsulate either a result or a StatusCode in case of failure.
-  - Provides a flexible mechanism for handling functions that may return complex results.
+    Used internally to encapsulate either a result or a `StatusCode` in case of failure.
+Provides flexibility for handling complex results.

-- Macros for Error Propagation
+- **Macros for Error Propagation**:
   - \ref TRY : Forwards results to the caller if a function returns an error.
   - \ref TRY_ASSIGN : Combines result assignment and error propagation in a single step.

-  - TODO: Add example how to use
+## Logging

+### Overview
+- **Purpose**:
+  Logging in `libmicroemu` is used for tracking emulator activity, debugging, and performance monitoring.

+### Logging Configuration
+1. **Registering a Callback**:
+   - Use `libmicroemu::Machine::RegisterLoggerCallback`.
+   - Callback is static for performance reasons.
+   - Expected function signature is clearly defined.

+2. **Log Levels**:
+   - Log levels are build-dependent and defined in `libmicroemu::LogLevel`:
+     - Debug: `libmicroemu::LogLevel::kTrace` and above.
+     - Release: `libmicroemu::LogLevel::kInfo` and above.

+### Built-In Loggers
+1. **libmicroemu::StaticLogger**:
+   Outputs logs to static files or predefined locations.

+2. **libmicroemu::NullLogger**:
+   Disables logging entirely for performance-critical applications.

 ## Typical Usage